w3c/web-nfc/EXPLAINER.md

 Among different use-cases, NFC allows users to take their NFC enabled device such as a phone and touch NFC tags (sticker, card and the like).
-The platform, or a certain application can then at this moment read the content and write new content back.
+The platform, or a certain application can then at this moment read the content, write new content back, and make NFC tag permanently read-only.

 Web NFC allows to build web experiences that can do the above, thus exchange data between the web enabled device and NFC tags.